opendocsg/slw-judgments-backfill/2009_SGHC_172/report.md

 41     The provisions in the 1995 Regulations set out in [38] certainly do not apply to this case as the evidence before this court was that the premises were not a shipyard of Keppel but those of the second defendant.
 Further, there was no evidence that the plaintiff was working on a ship at the material time.

 42     The second defendant’s defence in [11] that s 60(1)(a) of the Workplace Act precludes the plaintiff from suing is a misreading of the provision.
 What the subsection means is, a contravention of the Act does not automatically confer a right of action on a workman _per se_.
-A breach of the statutory provision must be the cause of his injury before a plaintiff can rely on the breach to found his cause of action (see _Mohd bin Sapri v Soil-Build (Pte) Ltd and another appeal_ [1996] 2 SLR 505).
+A breach of the statutory provision must be the cause of his injury before a plaintiff can rely on the breach to found his cause of action (see _Mohd bin Sapri v Soil-Build (Pte) Ltd and another appeal_ <span class="citation">[1996] 2 SLR 505</span>).
 Hence, s 60 of the Workplace Act goes on to say:

  (2) Subsection (1) shall not affect the extent (if any) to which a breach of duty imposed under any written law is actionable.